harshasrinivas/clipy-github/README.md

                     Show the contents of the given file in a repo -f FOLLOWERS, --followers FOLLOWERS
                     Get followers of the user
+-j LANGUAGE, --jobs LANGUAGE
+			Get available jobs in programming language of your choice
 ```